zhenbah/Zhensa/docs/dev/engines/offline/sql-engines.rst

    Initial sponsored by `Search and Discovery Fund
    <https://nlnet.nl/discovery>`_ of `NLnet Foundation <https://nlnet.nl/>`_.

-With the *SQL engines* you can bind SQL databases into SearXNG.
+With the *SQL engines* you can bind SQL databases into Zhensa.
 The following Relational Database Management System (RDBMS) are supported:

 - :ref:`engine sqlite`